 A veteran journalist, Kevin Connolly joined the Drugwatch team as the website's managing editor in 2017.
 He provides a watchdog perspective to Drugwatch honed after 20 years as a reporter and editor for newspapers, mainly the Orlando Sentinel.
 He demands accountability from pharmaceutical companies hawking dangerous drugs and device manufacturers selling defective medical products.
 His passion for justice was developed as a journalist who demanded accountability from elected officials and government agencies.

-His love of writing flourished at a young age: As a paperboy, he helped his family deliver Sunday editions of the Providence Journal before sunrise.
-Kevin worked in every role at his campus newspaper at the University of South Florida in Tampa, where he earned a bachelor's degree in mass communications.
+His passion for journalism flourished at a young age: As a young paperboy, he helped his family deliver Sunday editions of the Providence Journal before sunrise.
+As a teen, he volunteered at a local hospital as he explored his interest in health care.
+But as an adult, he was drawn into journalism, working in every role at his campus newspaper at the University of South Florida in Tampa.
+He was a freelancer for the Tampa Times and part-time editor and designer for the Charlotte Sun Herald in southwest Florida.
+He earned a bachelor's degree in mass communications from USF.

 Kevin covered county government and education at his first professional newspaper job at the Stuart News in South Florida.
 Then he joined the Orlando Sentinel, where he reported on nearly every beat in regional offices across Central Florida.
 He worked his way up to bureau chief in Volusia County.
 Then he helped guide the newspaper's successful transition to a digital-first newsroom during an eight-year stint as a breaking-news editor.
 He was part of the team that covered the high-profile Casey Anthony trial.
 The Orlando Sentinel's website hit a company record of 22.5 million page views when an Orlando jury acquitted her of murder on June 5, 2011.